deeplearning4j/libnd4j/AddingNewOps.md

 ```

 In the example above, we declare `tear` CustomOp implementation, and shape function for this op.
-So, at the moment of op execution, we assume we will either have output arrays provided by end-user, or, they will be generated via shape function.
+So, at the moment of op execution, we assume that we will either have output array(s) provided by end-user, or they will be generated with shape function.

 You can also see number of macros used, we'll cover those later as well.
 Beyond that - op execution logic is fairly simple & linear:
-Each new op implements protected member function `DeclarableOp<T>::validateAndExecute(Block<T>& block)`, and this method is eventuall called either from GraphExecutioner, or via direct call, like `DeclarableOp<T>::execute(Block<T>& block)`
+Each new op implements protected member function `DeclarableOp<T>::validateAndExecute(Block<T>& block)`, and this method is eventually called either from GraphExecutioner, or via direct call, like `DeclarableOp<T>::execute(Block<T>& block)`.

+## Backend-specific operation

+GPU/MPI/whatever to be added soon.

-### Utility macros
+## Utility macros
 We have number of utility macros, suitable for custom ops.
 Here they are:
 - **INPUT_VARIABLE**(int): this macro returns you NDArray at specified input index.
 - **OUTPUT_VARIABLE**(int): this macro returns you NDArray at specified output index.